 - Income statement sheet: Also known as a profit and loss (P&L) statement, this report shows company profitability over a period of time.
 The report is broken down into different aspects of your business and allows you to see which ones are the most or least profitable.

 - Balance sheet: Consider a balance sheet as an overview of business assets, liabilities, and equity over a period of time.
+Our Excel bookkeeping template includes a balance sheet template.

 - Cash flow statement sheet: A cash flow statement lets you know how much cash you received over a period of time.
 While your income statement relies on accrual accounting, this statement reports actual cash flow from paid invoices and expenses.